 Crow: Movie's getting better, movie's getting better.
 The cinematography has improved... significantly.

-Averted with Mike, who instead notices random things when a nude female is on-screen, like in Village of the Giants where he points out the tiny stairs in the background when a naked woman runs past.
+Averted with Mike, who instead notices random things when a nude female is on-screen, like in Village of the Giants where he points out the stairs and curtains in the background when the women start growing out of their clothes.

 And then there's this almost identical exchange from Diabolik, as a woman in an incredibly short miniskirt goes up a flight of steps.